Concision: Statements of the principle

 Concision is taught to students at all levels.
 It is valued highly in expository English writing, but less by some other cultures.

-Succinctness is a related concept.
-"Laconic" speech or writing refers to the pithy bluntness that the Laconian people of ancient Greece were reputedly known for.
+Importance in pedagogy

+In an influential study by educational psychologist Richard E. Mayer and others, succinctness of textbook and lecture content was linked to better understanding of the material.

+In computing

 In computing, succinct data structures balance minimal storage use against efficiency of access.
 In algorithmic game theory, a succinct game is one that may be accurately described in a simpler form than its normal representation.